JDACS4C-IMPROVE/docs/content/Models-DeepTTC.rst

 Model Architecture
 --------------------
-DeepTTA (DeepTTC on GitHub) model is a Deep Learning model that uses dual convergence approach, where separate networks are responsible for learning embeddings for cell lines and drug representations, and afterward Multi-Layer Perceptron (MLP) classifier is trained to predict drug response.
-Drug features are encoded via transformer architecture that uses an attention mechanism to find correlations between Explainable Substructure Partition Fingerprint (ESPF) encodings of drugs.
-Gene expressions are encoded by MLP with three hidden layers with the sizes of 1024, 256, and 64.
+DeepTTC (or DeepTTA) is a deep learning-based drug response prediction method with state-of-the-art performance.
+This model is composed of two separate subnetworks that learn representations of the cell line gene expression data and drug SMILES encoding.
+Gene expression representations are obtained with the help of a multi-layer perceptron with three hidden layers of sizes 1024, 256, and 64.

 Feature Representation
 --------------------

-   * Response data:

-      *

    * Cancer features:

-      *
+      * Gene expression: as continuous values

    * Drug features:

-       *
+       * Drug SMILES: split into Explainable Substructure Partition Fingertips from the pre-defined dictionary & compact embedding via a transformer-based encoder with the attention mechanism and 128-dim output